 Lamium amplexicaule L. is the correct and accepted scientific name for Henbit.
 The genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 Accepted infraspecific names: Lamium amplexicaule var. aleppicum (Boiss. & Hausskn.)
 Bornm., Lamium amplexicaule subsp. amplexicaule, Lamium amplexicaule var. bornmuelleri Mennema, Lamium amplexicaule var. incisum Boiss., Lamium amplexicaule subsp. mauritanicum (Gand. ex Batt.)
 Maire, Lamium amplexicaule var. orientale (Pacz.)
 Mennema.
 Lamium amplexicaule subsp. amplexicaule is the “type-specimen”.
-When infraspecific taxon are named, a “type-specimen” is automatically generated (autonym) whose description is closest to the (original) species.
-I am not sure how the species and type-specimen can have different synonyms…
+When infraspecific taxon are named, an autonym (“type-specimen”) is automatically generated whose description is closest to the (original) species.
+I am not sure how the species and autonym can have different synonyms…

-Plants of the World Online lists 29 accepted species in the Lamium genus (as of 2-3-21 when I last updated this page).
+Plants of the World Online lists 29 accepted species in the Lamium genus (as of 5-15-21 when this page was last updated).
 The genus is a member of the plant family Lamiaceae with 236 accepted genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made by POWO.

 The above distribution map of Lamium amplexicaule is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The USDA Plants Database map for Noth America is similar.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.